josephrocca/lyra-v2-soundstream-web/README.md

 ### Currently blocked by:
 * ONNX:
    * TFLite-to-ONNX conversion process is producing ONNX models which don't have matching outputs between Web and Python at inference, except for the quantization decoder model. https://github.com/microsoft/onnxruntime/issues/13670
-   * TFLite "VAR" ops conversion issues? https://github.com/onnx/tensorflow-onnx/issues/2059#issuecomment-1317139150
+   * TFLite "VAR" ops conversion issues? https://github.com/onnx/tensorflow-onnx/issues/2059#issuecomment-1317139150 and https://github.com/google/lyra/issues/99#issuecomment-1318229554
 * tfjs-tflite:
    * Errors (and infinite loop if cross-origin isolated) on soundstream_encoder: https://github.com/tensorflow/tfjs/issues/7055
    * https://github.com/tensorflow/tfjs/issues/6094#issuecomment-1267870990 (can likely work around this by running each in its own worker, or worst case, in its own iframe)